NACLab/ngc-learn/docs/demonstrations/demo4_sparse_coding.md

 `natural_scenes.zip` to create one more sub-folder that contains two numpy arrays, the first labeled `natural_scenes/raw_dataX.npy` and another labeled as `natural_scenes/dataX.npy`.
-The first one contains the original, `512 x 512` raw pixel image arrays (flattend) while the second contains the pre-processed, whitened/normalized (and flattened) image data arrays (these are the pre-processed image patterns used in [1]).
+The first one contains the original, `512 x 512` raw pixel image arrays (flattened) while the second contains the pre-processed, whitened/normalized (and flattened) image data arrays (these are the pre-processed image patterns used in [1]).
 You will, in this demonstration, only be working with `natural_scenes/dataX.npy`.
 Two (raw) images sampled from the original dataset (`raw_dataX.npy`) are shown below: